 Smart Systems and Heat

-Decarbonising heat is the biggest challenge the UK faces in terms of transforming the energy system to meet carbon reduction targets and achieve our clean growth ambitions.
+Decarbonising heat is the biggest challenge the UK faces in terms of transforming the energy system to meet Net Zero carbon reduction targets and achieve our clean growth ambitions.

 Energy Systems Catapult delivered the UK’s largest smart, consumer-focused project aimed at overcoming the barriers to the decarbonisation of residential heat – the Smart Systems and Heat (SSH) programme.

 SSH Phase 1 (2015-2017)

-Focused on developing capabilities, tools and insights for Local Energy System Modelling and Domestic Energy Services and was delivered by the Energy Systems Catapult for the Energy Technologies Institute.
+Focused on developing capabilities, tools and insights for Local Energy System Modelling and Domestic Energy Services.
+SSH1 was delivered by Energy Systems Catapult for the Energy Technologies Institute.

 SSH Phase 2 (2017-2019)

-Focused on running consumer trials of smart energy services, exploring new business models and market structures (including interoperability) and developing Local Area Energy Plans within three local authorities.
+Focused on running consumer trials of smart energy services, exploring new business models and market structures (including interoperability) and developing Local Area Energy Plans with three local authorities.
 SSH2 was delivered by Energy Systems Catapult and funded by the Department for Business, Energy and Industrial Strategy.

-Heating and cooling accounts for over a third of total UK carbon emissions.
+Heating (and hot water) for buildings accounts for around 20% of total UK carbon emissions.
 The UK is dominated by carbon intensive heating – with 85% or about 24.5 million homes heated by natural gas and only about 5% of homes have low carbon heating.
-To achieve our 2050 target of Net Zero emissions, the UK’s 27 million households will need to rapidly adopt new low carbon heat solutions throughout the 2020s and 2030s.
+To achieve our 2050 target of Net Zero emissions, the UK’s 28 million+ households will need to rapidly adopt new low carbon heat solutions throughout the 2020s and 2030s.

 Innovators are struggling to address this market failure and unlock the commercial opportunity, due to technical, regulatory, economic and social barriers that block new low carbon heat products, services and business models getting to market.